What is Robusta Coffee (All you need to know!)

 What is Robusta Coffee Used For?

-Robusta coffee often gets an undeserved bad rap, but it plays a crucial role in the world of coffee
+Robusta coffee often gets an undeserved bad rap, but it plays a vital role in the world of coffee

 Robusta is commonly used as instant coffee

-Therefore, affordable Robusta provides an ideal base for making inexpensive instant coffee on a mass scale.
+Therefore, inexpensive Robusta beans provide an ideal base for making instant coffee on a mass scale.

 Robusta Arabica blends is the essence of Espresso

 Robusta has a long history in authentic Italian Espresso blends.
-Its robust flavor and high caffeine content contribute to the thick crema and bold taste that define a traditional espresso shot.
+Its intense flavor and high caffeine content contribute to the thick crema and bold taste that define a traditional espresso shot.

 “Robusta wasn’t just a cost-saving compromise in Italy—it had become a sought-after taste.
 In Italian coffee brokers’ catalogs in the 1980s, it wasn’t uncommon to see 20 different robustas, each with its own unique profile, priced nearly the same as the arabicas on the list.”- Saveur